|Elevation Gain||1762 feet|

 Pine Valley Ranch park is at the end of Crystal Lake Road near Pine Valley.
 There are two tiers of parking that accommodate probably around 50 cars and there are restrooms facilities near the parking area.

 I really enjoyed this hike the second time doing it.
 I didn’t need to rest as much as the first time and went about 5 miles longer.
 The lake and river area have easy accessibility for anyone who may be interested.
-I am going to rank the rest of the hike at moderate due to the couple area’s of elevation gain that are pretty challenging and the overall length of the loop.
-After the opening elevation this is mostly a nice walk through the woods although the burn scars mean there is not much cover so keep that in mind on hot days.
+I am going to rank the rest of the hike at moderate due to the couple area’s of elevation gain.
+They are pretty challenging and the overall length of the loop makes it moderate.
+After the opening elevation this is mostly a nice walk through the woods.
+The burn scars don’t leave much for cover so keep that in mind on hot days.
 I do like these trails that have something for everyone!

 If you have any suggestions for hikes you would like me to try or any comments feel free to email me at email@example.com or you can follow me on the below social media platforms.
 I have added this hike and all the hikes on my interactive map that you can find here.
 Reminder there are more pictures from the hike in the previous post about Pine Valley Ranch.